-What are the benefits of participating in Formal Fall Recruitment as opposed to Continuous Open Bidding?
+What are the benefits of participating in Primary Recruitment as opposed to Continuous Open Bidding?

 I already have a roommate and want to live in a residence hall on campus... do I HAVE to live in my sorority during my first year in college?

 Yes, if you participate in fall recruitment, chapters expect that their new members will be moving into the house right away and will only grant exceptions in extremely rare circumstances.
 If you join through the Continuous Open Bidding Process, in most cases the chapter will expect you to move in at the earliest possible opportunity.

 Can I participate in Primary Recruitment if I'm not a freshman?

 Yes!
 For recruitment 2018, 14% of women who participated were not incoming first year students.